 iii.
 PRIVACY POLICY

-Feeding The World Inc. located at 49 Franklin Street, Somerville, MA 02145 does not trade, share, rent, trade, exchange, market, swop or otherwise disclose donor information to any outside party.
+Feeding The World Inc. is located at 49 Franklin Street, Somerville.
+We do not trade, share, rent, trade, exchange, market, swop or otherwise disclose donor information to any outside party.
 Feeding The World also has a policy of not sending mail to donors on behalf of other organizations.

 donation policy

 All donations received by Feeding The World Inc. are used for purposes and expenses related to events and programmes for which they are intended and solicited.
-For general donations, Feeding The World Inc. may use your contribution wherever most needed
+For general donations, Feeding The World Inc. may use your contribution wherever most needed.

 INFORMATION GATHERING